kartikwar/starter-hugo-academic/content/research/paper 2/index.md

 ---
-title: "Heartfelt Choices: Is Love Timeless? (data collection)"
+title: "Heartfelt Choices: Is Love Timeless?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here